|

 Encourage Participation and Learning

-Encourage your kids to learn about the wine making process, after all wine was first grape juice.
-The entire wine making process is a really an interesting science experiment if you think about how it all takes place.
-From growing the grapes, to pressing the juices, to removing the stems and skins, to naturally occurring yeasts on the grape skins fermenting the juices into wine.
-And, then how the Oak barrels or steal tanks impact its smell and taste.
+Encourage your kids to learn about the winemaking process, after all, wine was first grape juice.
+The entire winemaking process is really an interesting science experiment, especially when children can explore the vineyard and its equipment firsthand.
+From growing the grapes, to pressing the juices, to removing the stems and skins, to naturally occurring yeasts on the grape skins fermenting the juices into wine, there is so much to discover.
+Educational tours are a fantastic way for each child to learn about winemaking, as they can explore the grounds, see the process up close, and ask questions.
+Some wineries even offer grape juices as part of the learning experience, so kids can participate in tastings alongside adults.
+And, then how the Oak barrels or steel tanks impact its smell and taste.
 There is a lot of science going on here that kids can better understand when they’re seeing the vineyards and equipment in real time.

 Tips for wine tasting with kids